 In the event that the Immediate Past-President is unable or unwilling to serve, the Council shall appoint a replacement, if possible from the ranks of prior presidents of the Corporation or its predecessor.

 Section 8.
-Secretary.
-The duties of the Secretary include the following:
+Executive Officer.
+The duties of the Executive Officer include the following:

-The Secretary shall keep or cause to be kept, a true and complete record of the proceedings of such meetings, and shall perform a like duty, when required, for all committees appointed by the Council.
-If required, the Secretary shall attest the execution by the Corporation of deeds, leases, agreements, and other official documents and shall attend to the giving and serving of all notices of the Corporation required by these By-Laws, shall have custody of the books (except books of account) and records of the Corporation.
+The Executive Officer shall keep or cause to be kept, a true and complete record of the proceedings of such meetings, and shall perform a like duty, when required, for all committees appointed by the Council.
+If required, the Executive Officer shall attest the execution by the Corporation of deeds, leases, agreements, and other official documents and shall attend to the giving and serving of all notices of the Corporation required by these By-Laws, shall have custody of the books (except books of account) and records of the Corporation.

-The Secretary shall execute all written contracts and other documents on behalf of the Corporation except those pertaining directly to the conduct of the Annual Meeting which are executed by the Convention Manager.
+The Executive Officer shall execute all written contracts and other documents on behalf of the Corporation except those pertaining directly to the conduct of the Annual Meeting which are executed by the Convention Manager.

-The Secretary shall conduct all official correspondence of the Corporation, serve ex officio as a member of the Program Committee, issue all programs of meetings, receive applications for membership, and give notice of all inductions into membership.
-The Secretary shall act as the Chief Operating Officer of the Corporation in consultation with and under the direction of the President and the Council.
-The Secretary shall bring to the attention of the Council and the Corporation such matters as are deemed necessary.
+The Executive Officer shall conduct all official correspondence of the Corporation, serve ex officio as a member of the Program Committee, issue all programs of meetings, receive applications for membership, and give notice of all inductions into membership.
+The Executive Officer shall act as the Chief Operating Officer of the Corporation in consultation with and under the direction of the President and the Council.
+The Executive Officer shall bring to the attention of the Council and the Corporation such matters as are deemed necessary.

-The Secretary shall keep the membership lists of the Corporation, and shall use these to conduct all elections as required and described in these By-Laws.
+The Executive Officer shall keep the membership lists of the Corporation, and shall use these to conduct all elections as required and described in these By-Laws.

-The Secretary shall give an annual report to the Membership on the state of the Corporation at the Annual Meeting.
+The Executive Officer shall give an annual report to the Membership on the state of the Corporation at the Annual Meeting.

-f.
-The Secretary may, with consent of the Council, delegate some of the described responsibilities to another individual.
-However the Secretary shall remain ultimately responsible for the successful execution of these responsibilities unless explicitly relieved of such responsibility by the Council.
-Individuals who assist the Secretary, may, at the discretion of the Council, be appointed as Officers of the Corporation, but without voting rights at Council meetings.
+The Executive Officer may, with consent of the Council, delegate some of the described responsibilities to another individual.
+However, the Executive Officer shall remain ultimately responsible for the successful execution of these responsibilities unless explicitly relieved of such responsibility by the Council.
+Individuals who assist the Executive Officer, may, at the discretion of the Council, be appointed as Officers of the Corporation, but without voting rights at Council meetings.

 Section 9.
 Treasurer.
 The duties of the Treasurer include the following: